 Divergent Movie Design And Movie Set

-The Divergent movie team decided from the onset that Chicago would not be depicted as a decrepit city in ruins and shambles.
-The first installment in Roth’s novel series did not give readers any insight into the events preceding the city’s isolation.
+The Divergent movie team decided from the onset that Chicago would not be depicted as an old city in ruins and shambles.
+The first installment in Roth’s novel series did not give readers an insight into the events preceding the city’s isolation.

 Nicholson also identified well maintained industrial spaces in North America for shooting the Divergent.
 He settled on Pershing Road primarily because of the 1920s and 30s architecture, synonymous with the movies’ theme.
 Incidentally, one of the most important scenes where the Dauntless jump from a moving train onto a rooftop was shot here.